flancia-coop/doc.anagora.org/rhizome-disk.md

 ```

 - This makes us more vulnerable to data loss in the form of losing live postgres, so good thing we're copying that data to a new array with this maintenance window!
-- We should try to rebuild the array with a new drive in a new maintenance window?
+- We should try to rebuild the array with a new drive in a new maintenance window.

 ## Creating new disk array
 - I plan to shut down the server at 16:59:30 UTC as Hetzner wanted it down before 17:00 UTC.